ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

    ```
    {:pre}

-7. For `ML_INSTANCE_ID`, run the below command in the Cloud Shell by passing the name of the machine learning service key. **_You will use the ML service credentials later in the tutorial_**
+7. Run the command below to retrieve the `instance_id`, required later in the tutorial. **_You will use the the ML service credentials later in the tutorial_**
    ```sh
    ibmcloud resource service-key wdp-writer
    ```